 Rangers will zip you across the island on a golf cart if you have beach gear and near the beach is a large covered picnic pavilion and restrooms.

-Quiet beaches in Florida in county parks known mostly by locals
+Quiet beaches in county parks known mostly by locals

 Clam Pass Park, Naples